| As the second witness was leaving,

 heart is your heart."

-"I love you, Eowyn," Legolas whispered, then he added,
+"I love you, Eowyn," Legolas whispered, then added,

-Lessien motioned one of her attendants to step forward.
-The elleth
+Lessien motioned one of her attendants to step forward with her

 "Crown your lady, my lord, and say, My crown is your crown."

-Legolas carefully placed the circlet on Eowyn's head and said,
+Legolas carefully placed the circlet on Eowyn's head, and declared,

 "My crown is your crown."